 Imagine if somebody were able to hack your network.

 I’m not trying to scare you, I promise!
-This kind of hacking doesn’t happen often at all, but the steps that it takes to increase your network security are surprisingly easy.
+This kind of hacking doesn’t happen often (although the popular Ring camera has been hacked before), but the steps that it takes to increase your network security are surprisingly easy.

 Let’s dive in!